William III of Sicily

-William III (Guglielmo III; c.
+William III (Guglielmo; c.
 1186 – c.
-1198), a scion of the Hauteville dynasty, was the last Norman King of Sicily, who reigned briefly for ten months in 1194.
-He was overthrown by his great-aunt Constance and her husband Emperor Henry VI.
+1198), a scion of the Hauteville dynasty, was the last Norman king of Sicily, who reigned briefly for ten months in 1194.
+He was overthrown by his great-aunt Constance I and her husband, Emperor Henry VI.

 Life and reign

-William was the second son of Count Tancred of Lecce and his wife Sibylla of Acerra.
-When in 1189 King William II of Sicily died childless, Tancred, an illegitimate son of the Norman duke Roger III of Apulia gained the support of Pope Clement III to be crowned King of Sicily, denying the rights of his aunt Constance, daughter of late King Roger II.
+William was the second son of Count Tancred of Lecce and Sibylla of Acerra.
+When in 1189 King William II of Sicily died childless, Tancred, an illegitimate cousin, gained the support of Pope Clement III to be crowned king of Sicily, denying the right of his and William's aunt Constance, legitimate daughter of King Roger II.

-At the age of four, shortly after the death of his older brother Roger, William had been crowned co-ruler by his father, Tancred, in Palermo.
-His father died on 20 February 1194, while his mother, Sibylla, acted as his regent.
+At the age of four, shortly after the death of his older brother Roger, William was crowned co-king in Palermo.
+His father died on 20 February 1194, while his mother, Queen Sibylla, ruled as regent.

-However, Constance's husband, the Hohenstaufen emperor Henry VI claimed the throne of Sicily in right of his wife.
-Even before Tancred's death he had been laying plans to invade, and his resources had been further augmented by the ransom he had received for the release of King Richard I of England.
+Constance and her husband, Emperor Henry VI, laid claim to the throne of Sicily.
+Even before Tancred's death, Henry had been planning to invade, and his resources had been further augmented by the ransom he had received for the release of King Richard I of England.